Updated: September 14, 2020 by Agnes Talalaev

 “My hosting provider recommended a security company and they fixed 4 websites in a few hours.
 I ended up deleting the other sites and they will forward to my main sites.
 They are providing yearly service and will protect it in various ways.”

-So what happened next was like an aftershock after a big earthquake – when your websites get hacked and you don’t act fast enough your sites will get blacklisted.
+So what happened next was like an aftershock after a big earthquake – when your website got hacked and you don’t act fast enough your sites will get blacklisted.
 That’s exactly what happened to Tom also:

 “Unfortunately, the problem is not over.
 My organic search on Google has plummeted.
 I think some sites got blacklisted and when you search my field/expertise I no longer come up on the first page.
 After contacting Google to get me back up, I found out it will take 2 – 3 weeks in order to get back up.
 This means our company could lose…. over 100K by missing out on clients for these few weeks.
 I have learned a valuable lesson.
 Our site has been on the internet since the 90s and times have really changed and I unfortunately forgot to grow with the times.
 I guess we will start over to get on the first page once again.
 Any advice is appreciated.
 Thanks, everyone.”

 If you don’t want to live the same story, the first thing at least is, to begin with, security monitoring.
-We have also written an article about 12 website security tips from experts to keep in mind in 2018.
 That comes in handy when you want to take the first steps towards securing your site online.
 Click here to read more.

 Thank you, Tom, (name changed) for letting us use your story.